 Who will need to pay tuition fee?

-On 15 December 2015 the Finnish Parliament has decided to impose tuition fees for non-EU/EEA citizens.
-The fees will concern students who are not citizens of EU/EEA countries and who start their studies in English-taught Bachelor's and Master's degree programmes in August 2017 or after that.
+The tuition fees concern students who are not citizens of EU/EEA countries and who have started their studies in English-taught Bachelor's and Master's degree programmes in August 2017 or after that.
 However, students can be exempted from the tuition fee e.g. on the basis of their residence permits.
 Read more on Studyinfo article "Am I required to pay tuition fees?"

 In order to be exempted from the tuition fee at Metropolia, an applicant must deliver a copy of one of the following documents: